macroflight/psxhacks/README.md

 ### comparator.py

+Mostly an example script.
 Compares the PSX and MSFS pitch, bank, heading and groundspeed.
 Useful to detect if the PSX.NET.MSFS.WASM plane is not doing what PSX wants it to do.
 Also checks that the MSFS camera angles are zero/zero (I had an issue where they would drift slightly, and that really screwed up my landings...)

 ### radiosync.py